Kim Deering

 What do you attribute your success to?

-I feel blessed to have reached 110% of my goal at work while also overcoming breast cancer.
+I feel blessed to have reached 110% of my 2025 yearly goal at work while also overcoming breast cancer.
 These milestones—personal and professional—have been deeply meaningful and have contributed to my success.

 What’s the best career advice you’ve ever received?

 The best career advice I've received is to not take things personally, which is hard to do in the medical field.
-You think that all the providers should do what they think is best, and of course, we think that what we offer is the best, so when they don't, I tend to take it personally.
-I've literally just received this advice from a few people.
+Providers do what they think is best, and of course, we think that what we offer is the best, so when they don't use my device, I tend to take it personally.
 It's so hard when you're passionate about what you do - that's what makes it difficult.
-But especially now with competition in my field after 13 years without it, I need to realize that providers aren't in a sales world, they're just in a helping, healing world.

 What advice would you give to young women entering your industry?

 Love what you do.
-If it's a job to you, find something else.
+If it's just a job to you, find something else.
 Be patient.
 Be passionate.
-And just always be truthful.
-Those are the most important things I can tell anyone entering this field.
+And always be truthful.
+Those are the most important things I can tell anyone entering the medical device field.

 What are the biggest challenges or opportunities in your field right now?

 The biggest challenge right now is competition.
 I haven't had competition in 13 years, and I do now.
-That's the hardest thing for me right now - the possibility that a cardiologist might decide to use someone else's device over the one that I offer.
+That's the hardest thing for me right now - the possibility that a cardiologist, EP, NP or PA might decide to use someone else's device over the one that I offer.
 That's where the 'don't take things personally' advice really comes in.
-As far as opportunities, that competition also brings about awareness to what sudden cardiac death is, which is what we treat.
-So that would be an opportunity.
-And of course, the interaction with patients is the greatest opportunity for me.
+As far as opportunities, competition also brings awareness of the risk of Sudden Cardiac Death and how important it is to protect those patients who are at risk.

 What values are most important to you in your work and personal life?

-Truthfulness, passion, patience, love for the work, and faith are the guiding principles in both my professional and personal life.
+Faith, family, truthfulness, passion and patience are the guiding principles in both my professional and personal life.